Xela3026/yabbr-docs/docs/message-types/sms.md

 <CustomisableImage src="/img/message-types-sms-units.png" alt="SMS Units" width="450"/>

-<BrandName/> charges you per SMS unit, not per message.
+<BrandName type="name"/> charges you per SMS unit, not per message.
 Thus, it is ideal to reduce your SMS Usage.
 A message with more SMS units costs more money to send, so it is ideal to reduce them.
 They are calculated based on GSM characters.
 A table of all GSM characters is provided below.
 Most common characters are GSM characters.
 However, non-GSM characters include [unicode characters](#unicode-characters) and emojis.

 <CustomisableImage src="/img/gsm.png" alt="All GSM Characters" width="400"/>